 - Preventing oppression

 Each Arab country interprets Islamic law differently; some follow it more strictly than others.
-Countries which adhere to extreme interpretations of Sharia, such as stoning, capital punishment and cutting off the hands of thieves, tend to make headlines in the West.
+Countries that adhere to extreme interpretations of Sharia, such as stoning, capital punishment and cutting off the hands of thieves, tend to make headlines in the West.
 This can cause the misconception that these actions are the norm.

 Things to Consider When Visiting

 There are several things you might want to think about when visiting Arabic countries.

 - Muslims pray five times a day, and all other obligations and responsibilities are scheduled around prayer times.

 - When entering mosques, women are expected to wear modest clothing and cover their heads.

 - People remove their shoes before going into mosques.

 - Unless a mosque is a tourist attraction, men and women typically use separate areas to pray, read and study.

 - During the month of Ramadan (Islamic Holy month, the ninth month of the Islamic calendar), Muslims fast from sunrise to sunset.
 As a result, business hours are affected by the holiday.